Pathos0925/JWEM/README.md

  - Extract the files and move them into your Jurassic World Evolution directory.
  - Open the game.
  - Once in game, Hold SHIFT and press F2 to open the menu.
- - You may need change the Shader and/or Texture quality in the Settings.

 	![JWEM UI](https://github.com/Pathos0925/JWEM/blob/master/ReadmeImages/JWEMmenu.png)
 ## Also